There are many popular crossbreeds involving the Pembroke Welsh Corgi or the Rottweiler.

 Dekomien, G, et al, The canine Recoverin (RCV1) gene: a candidate gene for generalized progressive retinal atrophy, Molecular Vision, 2002

 Kienle, RD, et al, The Natural Clinical History of Canine Congenital Subaortic Stenosis, Journal of Veterinary Internal Medicine, 1994

 O’Grady, MR, et al, Canine congenital aortic stenosis: A review of the literature and commentary, The Canadian Veterinary Journal, 1989

 Petrick, SW, The incidence of eye disease in dogs in a veterinary academic hospital: 1772 cases, Journal of the South African Veterinary Association, 1996

-Blackshaw, JK, An overview of types of aggressive behaviour in dogs and methods of treatment, Applied Animal Behaviour Science, 1991
+Blackshaw, JK, An overview of types of aggressive behavior in dogs and methods of treatment, Applied Animal Behavior Science, 1991